Completing your application

 - the full name and address of the applicant

 - the full name, postal address, email address and phone number of the presenter.

-The form must also be accompanied by:
+The form must be signed by the applicant and must also be accompanied by:

 - any outstanding annual returns (if applicable)

 - evidence to support your grounds for restoration.

 When outstanding annual returns need to be filed

 If the application is being made by a general or limited partner, and the limited partnership has outstanding annual returns, the general partner must ensure that any outstanding annual return(s) are filed before the limited partnership can be restored to the register.

 If the application is being made by a creditor, liquidator or receiver, the applicant needs only to complete the restoration application form, as they don't have the authority to file the annual returns.

 Whatever the argument for restoration, you will need to submit documentation to support your application.